openstack/nova-specs/specs/template.rst

   implement as well)?
 Are the default values ones which will work well in real deployments?

+- Is this a change that takes immediate effect after its merged, or is it something that has to be explicitly enabled?

 - If this change is a new binary, how would it be deployed?

 - Please state anything that those doing continuous deployment, or those